 Step 3: Study Whatever You Forgot

-If you don't have many issues with content and are struggling more with the test format or careless mistakes, you can just do a short review of any small tidbits you missed and then move onto the next step.
+If you don't have many issues with content and are struggling more with the test format or careless mistakes, you can just do a short review of any small tidbits you missed before moving on to the next step.

-Step 4: Do Selective Practice Questions
+Step 4: Do Individual Practice Questions

 Step 5: Take a Second Practice Test to Measure Your Progress

-3 Study Tips for AP US Government
+3 Essential Study Tips for Your AP Gov Exam Review

 Finally, here are a few essential study tips to keep you on track during your AP Government review.

 It's critical to have this knowledge as a foundation so that all the other information you've learned makes sense and can be tied back to the central structure of the US political system.

-Tip #2: Know Your Key Terms
+#2: Learn Key Terms

-Tip #3: Authentic Practice Resources Are Important
+#3: Use Authentic Practice Resources

 There's no foolproof substitute for official AP practice questions when reviewing for this test.
-Although it's fine to use some unofficial sources (and, in fact, you probably have to if you hope to get in enough practice), you need to mix in at least some official AP questions to make sure you're ready for the exam.
+Although it's fine to use some unofficial sources (and, in fact, you will probably have to if you hope to get in enough practice!), you need to mix in at least some official questions to make sure you're truly ready for the exam.

 Don't get stuck in traffic when you come across hard questions.
 Either take your best guess or skip it on the first run through and come back to it later.
 Make sure you glare at the question as you zoom past.
 It knows what it did.

-Key Points for AP Government Review
+Key Takeaways: What to Do in Your AP Government Review

-The AP US Government exam is one of the shorter AP tests, but it still covers a wide range of topics and includes some confusing question types that you should become familiar with before test day.
-Here's a recap of the steps you should take to get the most out of your review process:
+The AP US Government and Politics exam covers a wide range of topics and includes some tricky question types you should get familiar with before test day.

 In your studying, focus on learning the ins and outs of institutions of national government and memorizing the definitions of key terms.
-You should also be sure to practice your skills using real AP questions from the College Board website.
+You should also practice your skills using real AP questions from the College Board website.

 To get your studying started, here's an article detailing how to find the best AP practice exams.
 In addition, take a look at our complete guide to AP US Gov free-response questions.

 Want even more advice on how to do well on your AP exams?
 Check out these six critical tips for success on any AP test.